The Two Reference Guitars Used For

 pickguard in

-same copper foil shielding in the control region
+exact same copper foil shielding in the control

 A lot of customer feedback has told us that they